HPV & Anal Dysplasia

 Anal Dysplasia Screening

-The purpose of the Anal Pap smear is to check for anal cancer, but it can identify other changes in the anus that may show pre-cancerous conditions.
+The purpose of the Anal Pap smear is to screen and prevent anal cancer, but it can identify other changes in the anus that may show pre-cancerous conditions.
 It is recommended that HIV positive patients, patients with history of genital or anal warts, previous anal dysplasia, and women with abnormal cervical pap smears have this procedure done once a year.

-The procedure takes only a couple of minutes.
+The procedure takes only one minute.
 Your provider will insert a moist Q-tip into your anus and remove it slowly in a circular motion.
 The procedure is essentially painless, and rarely associated with little discomfort.
 It does not require special bowel cleansing.
 The sample is then sent to the laboratory where it is read by a pathologist.
 Results are available in approximately three weeks.

 This test is very sensitive and about one half of the results may be reported as other than “Normal”.
 You may have one of the following results: